Jasper-Dev/Inholland-P4.4-Parallel-Distributed-Processing-Assignments/Assignment-1/Assignment-B/README.md

 #place the scripts inside the ‘scripts’ folder (I did this with WinSCP, but you are free to do it your own way) and run the python scripts
 python3.8 scripts/Assignment1B_show_and_sort.py data/u.data

-# to output the results to a timestamped file, append command with the following line:
+# to output the results to a timestamped file, append the command with the following line:
 [..command..] > `date +%Y.%m.%d-%H.%M.%S`-output-Assigment-[nr].txt

 #example: